Chevron left

 Post-Ankle Surgery Recovery: The First Few Weeks

 The initial few weeks following ankle surgery are a vital period in your recovery journey.
 It is during this time that you’ll begin to navigate the new normal of your post-surgical life.
 This period often includes learning to manage pain and swelling, understanding wound care, and commencing the journey toward regaining strength and mobility with physical therapy.
+Be aware that abnormal calf swelling and pain could be a sign of a clot or deep vein thrombosis, which can be life-threatening if not addressed promptly.

 Rest, Ice, Compression, and Elevation (RICE) Method